Sup2point0/Assort/Yu-Gi-Oh!/archetypes/Rubic.md

 All of the names within the archetype derive from trigonometric or speedcubing terms.

 - The Level 3 Tuners, Level 6 Main Deck monsters, Synchro monsters, and Xyz monsters are all named after trigonometric functions.
-- The Level 3 non-Tuners, Link monsters, and some Spell/Traps have names relating to geometrics.
+- The Level 3 non-Tuners, Level 9 Ritual monster, Link monsters, and some Spell/Traps have names relating to geometrics.
+  - [Rubic Driangle](...) is a portmanteau of *dragon* and *triangle*.
 - Most Spell/Traps take their names from speedcubing terms.
   - [Rubic Dragonometry](...) is a portmanteau of *dragon* and *-ometry* in ‘trigonometry’.
   - [Rubic Revenge](...) derives from the [Rubik’s Revenge](https://wikipedia.org/wiki/Rubik%27s_Revenge) (the 4x4x4 Rubik’s Cube).